libcala/cala/README.md

 built on Linux).
 There's clearly a shared interest; so they *should* be combined.
 That said, Cala is extremely modular, and doesn't include any modules at all unless you enable some features.
-The modules are named exactly the same as the features, so you enable the `audio` feature to be able to use the `audio` module.
+The modules are named exactly the same as the features, so you enable the `camera` feature to be able to use the `camera` module.

 ### Naming
 The name cala is derived from the fungus known as [calafate rust][30].